FMLA & Adoption: Do Birth Parents Get Maternity Leave?

 What to Know About Giving a Baby Up for Adoption and Maternity Leave

-A woman who delivers a baby has a lot to cope with after childbirth.
+A woman who delivers a baby has a lot to cope with after childbirth, even if she’s not going to be raising her child.
 Not only will she need to recover from the physical aspects of having a baby, but she will likely also be exhausted mentally from the long nine months she has had.
 If a woman has placed a child for adoption, those emotional aspects may be much stronger.

 The good news is that “giving a baby” up for adoption does not eliminate maternity leave for a birth mother.
 Maternity leave in the United States is regulated by the Family Medical Leave Act of 1993 (FMLA), which protects a woman’s right to unpaid maternity leave, as long as she meets certain requirements.
 In situations of “giving up a child,” FMLA does still apply.

 Maternity leave, also known as “maternity disability” or “medical leave,” is provided by this federal act to American workers.
-In order to receive unpaid time off to recover from childbirth, a woman will need to have held her job for at least a year and worked at least 1,250 hours.
+To receive unpaid time off to recover from childbirth, a woman will need to have held her job for at least a year and worked at least 1,250 hours.
 FMLA also only applies to companies with more than 50 employees.

 How to Advocate for Your Maternity Leave